josegonzalez/cli-skeleton/examples/hello-world/README.md

 ### Adding additional commands

 Adding a new subcommand is straightforward.
-For the example `lollipop` app, an `eat` command will be created.
+For the example `hello-world` app, an `eat` command will be created.
 To start, create a `commands` directory that contains an `eat.go` file.
 This file should contain an `EatCommand` struct as follows:

 ```go
 import "github.com/josegonzalez/cli-skeleton/command"